ergoplatform/oracle-core/README.md

 The current oracle core is built to run the protocol specified in the [Basic Oracle Pool Spec](https://github.com/ergoplatform/oracle-core/blob/master/docs/specs/Basic-Oracle-Pool-Spec.md).
 Future versions will also support stake slashing and governance, with the specs already available for reading in the [specs folder](docs/specs).

-Many other documents can also be found explaining how various parts of the oracle core work in the [docs folder](docs).
+Other documents can also be found explaining how various parts of the oracle core work in the [docs folder](docs).

 # Building & Running An Oracle
 The majority of oracle operators will only need to focus on setting up their own oracle core to work with an [already bootstrapped oracle pool](#Bootstrapping-An-Oracle-Pool).
-This section will explain how to do so for oracle using the ERG-USD connector.
+This section will explain how to do so for oracles using the ERG-USD connector.
 The steps are exactly the same for other connectors, but simply require using that connector's prepare script.

 It is assumed that you are running this oracle on Linux, and have the following prerequisites:
 - Access to an [Ergo Node](https://github.com/ergoplatform/ergo) v3.3.0+ with an unlocked wallet.